Trade Stock Indices

 Bullish Indices Candle Patterns Tutorial and Bearish Stock Candlestick Patterns Guide

-Difference is that inverted hammer is a bullish reversal pattern while shooting star is a bearish reversal pattern.
+Difference is that inverted hammer is a bullish reversal pattern setup while shooting star is a bearish reversal pattern.

-Upward Trend Reversal - Shooting Star Candlesticks
+Upwards Trend Reversal - Shooting Star Candles

-Downward Trend Reversal - Inverted Hammer Candlesticks
+Downwards Trend Reversal - Inverted Hammer Candles

 Inverted Hammer Candle Setup and Shooting Star Candle Pattern - Inverted Hammer Candle Setup